railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 The database you created contains minimal functionality but can be extended to include all of the potential functionality available to Open ERP.
 About the only functions actually available in this minimal database are Partners and Currencies – and these only because the definition of your main company required this.
 And because you chose to include demonstration data, both Partners and Currencies were installed with some samples.

 Because you logged in as Administrator, you have all the access you need to configure users.
-Click  *Administration > Users > Users*  to display the list of users defined in the system.
+Click :menuselection:`Administration --> Users --> Users` to display the list of users defined in the system.
 A second user, \ ``Demo User``\  , is also present in the system as part of the demonstration data.
 Click the \ ``Demo User``\   name to open a non-editable form on that user.

-Click the  *Security*  tab to see that the demo user is a member of no groups, has no roles and is subject to no specialized rules.
+Click the :guilabel:`Security`  tab to see that the demo user is a member of no groups, has no roles and is subject to no specialized rules.
 The \ ``admin``\   user is different, as you can see if you follow the same sequence to review the its definition.
 It's a member of the \ ``admin``\   group, which gives it more advanced rights to configure new users.

 .. tip::  Roles, Groups and Users